What is Arthritis?

 There are also many natural treatments available that are safe and effective.

-Treatment for Arthritis includes first line therapy of painkillers and non-steroidal anti-inflammatory’s (NSAID’s):
+Treatment for arthritis includes first line therapy of painkillers and non-steroidal anti-inflammatory drugs (NSAIDs):

 - ⇒ Pain Killers